CA Portal Blog for all CA, CS & Lawyers

 What is Accounting?

-Accounting is the procedure of recording the financial transactions related to a business.
+Accounting is the procedure of recording financial transactions related to a business.
 The accounting process consists of summarizing, analyzing, and reporting these transactions to oversight agencies, regulators, and tax collection entities.
-The financial statements that have been used in accounting are brief summaries of the financial transactions for the accounting duration, summarising the company’s operations, fiscal positions, and cash flows.
+The financial statements that have been used in accounting are summaries of the financial transactions for the accounting duration, summarising the company’s operations, fiscal positions, and cash flows.

 What is the Meaning of Law?

-Law in India has engaged from religious prescription to the present constitutional and legal system we hold today, moving via secular legal system and the common law.
+Law in India has engaged from religious prescription to the present constitutional and legal system we hold today, moving via the secular legal system and the common law.

-A Brief Overview of Accounting vs Law:
+A Brief Overview of the Relationship Between Accounting vs Law:

-In the current business environment, pursuing a career in Law and Accounting enable college graduates to reap higher salaries, rapid promotions, and a multitude of career options.
+In the current business environment, pursuing a career in Law and Accounting enables college graduates to reap higher salaries, rapid promotions, and a multitude of career options.
 On one end, young graduated accountants can work for big public accounting firms.
 Similarly, they can also provide services like internal auditing and tax return filing to both individuals and companies.

 On the other hand, the law profession allows graduates to explore multiple career paths.
-Such young attorneys can work in different areas like the criminal, defense, corporate, personal injury law, and international law.
+Such young attorneys can work in different areas like criminal, defence, corporate, personal injury law, and international law.
 Comparing both professions side-by-side, it can be stated that accounting requires less educational requirements whereas the law profession tends to pay more to individuals.

 Career in Accounting and Law:

-In India, the students must have a commerce graduate degree and practical working experience under a certified CA for becoming an accountant.
+In India, the students must have a commerce graduate degree and practical working experience under a certified CA to become an accountant.
 Students can also complete the CA and M.com degrees after the commerce graduate degree or B.com.
 Working as an accountant also requires one to be highly skilled, and organized along with strong diplomacy skills.
 The accounting profession also offers lifestyle bonuses like increased time for parental leaves, telecommuting, and flexible hours, but is also considered somewhat boring and socially maladjusted.

 On the other hand, a career in the law profession requires a bachelor’s degree in Law (i.e. L.L.B. in India) from a government-recognized and certified law institution.
-After completing the LLB degree, one should also enroll himself/herself under any State Bar Council and must clear the national exam (All India Bar Examination [AIBE] in India) to become a certified advocate whereas it is not mandatory to clear the CPA certification in accounting job in India.
+After completing the LLB degree, one should also enrol himself/herself under any State Bar Council and must clear the national exam (All India Bar Examination [AIBE] in India) to become a certified advocate whereas it is not mandatory to clear the CPA certification in accounting job in India.

 A career in law professions also requires a wide array of skills among college graduates.
 These skills include long-working hours ability, excellent communication skills, understanding of multiple languages, legal research skills, analytical and logical reasoning, IT competency, time management, and knowledge of substantive national law and legal procedures.